DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - mitigate the impact of the incident on the organization
 - Types of investigations:
     - 📕**administrative**: an investigation that is focused on policy violations.
 They are internal to an orgaisation.
         - Operational investigations have the loosest standards for collection of information.
 They are not intended to produce evidence because they are for internal operational purposes only.
 In addition to resolving the operational issue, operational investigations often conduct a root cause analysis that seeks to identify the reason that an operational issue occurred.
+        - Internal investigations usually operate under the authority of senior managers, who grant access (i.e., voluntary surrender) to all information and resources necessary to conduct the investigation.
     - 📕**criminal**: conducted by law enforcement, this type of investigation tries to determine if there is cause to believe (beyond a reasonable doubt) that someone committed a crime
         - the goal is to gather evidence that can be used to convict in court
         - the job of a security professional is to preserve evidence, ensure law enforcement has been contacted, and assist as necessary